 The links are as follows:

 The Haverstraw King’s Daughters Public Library’s Local History Collection is housed in the Thomas F.X.
 Casey Local History Room.
 In this room books, newspapers, photographs and other materials relating to all eras of the history of the town of Haverstraw and the villages of Haverstraw, West Haverstraw, and Garnerville are collected, preserved and made accessible to the public.
 These include old issues of the Rockland County Times, The Journal News, and the New York Times on microfilm, published histories of the area, collections of old photographs, newspaper clippings, yearbooks from North Rockland and Haverstraw High School, funeral home records, and much more.

 Access to the local history collection can be given during the library’s regular hours.
 We ask that all users sign in using a library card or photo identification at the Reference Desk of the main library.
-If you have any questions or need more information, please contact our Local History Librarian, Catherine Campos at (845) 786-3800 ext.
-22.
+If you have any questions or need more information, please contact our Local History Librarian, Craig Scott at (845) 786-3800 ext.
+23.

 You may also check out these online resources:

 1850-1905 Census for Haverstraw, Warren and Stony Point